canyon289/canyon289.github.io/dev/content/FriendsCircles.md

     return circle
 ```
+The algorithm works initially picking a node.
+It then traverses the tree
+to find all others nodes (friends) that are connected with the initial node.
+When it exhausts all friends in the chain it tries the next node.

-In particular to note is that the find_friends function is the workhouse
+In particular is the the find_friends function.
+This is the workhouse
 of this implementation.
 It recursively finds the friends of the current node.
 The find_circles function mostly acts as an outer wrapper, storing the
 friends count and the visited list.